 The intern will work most closely with the Community Engagement office, as well as the mental health, intellectual disability, and shelter services teams.
 Requirements include reliable transportation to travel to locations to be photographed, and access to a camera or phone with capacity to take high-resolution photographs.
 Flexible schedule.

-This is a one-time opportunity for the Spring 2018 semester.
+Open opportunity, available Summer 2023.
 Internship is unpaid but will provide successful intern with materials for portfolio as well as valuable real world experience in non-profit sector.
 A minimum of 8 hours per week and ability to travel to satellite locations within York County is expected.

-Special Event Volunteers – Spring 2018
+Special Event Volunteers – Fall/Winter 2023

 Duties may include attending planning sessions, preparing materials, making phone calls, assisting with mailings, event set-up, the event itself, and tear down.